-An estate can include things like property, land, cash, shares, jewellery, works of art, and vintage cars.
-On the other hand, debts like credit card debt, a mortgage, or equity release, reduce the value of the estate for IHT purposes.
+As we said, an estate can include things like property, land, cash, shares, jewellery, works of art, vintage cars etc. And in the same vein, debts are also carried over.
+They are deducted from the value of the estate after you die.
+Examples include:

-Beneficiaries of an estate don’t need to pay any Inheritance Tax if:
+Beneficiaries of an estate don’t need to pay any Inheritance Tax in the following scenarios:

-- the value of your estate is smaller than the £325,000 threshold (or £500,000 if you give away your home to children).
+- If the value of your estate is less than the £325,000 threshold (or £500,000 if you give away your home to children).
 This threshold can further increase to £1,000,000 for married couples or civil partners

-- you leave everything above the £325,000 threshold to your spouse, civil partner, a charity, or a community amateur sports club.
+- If you leave everything above the £325,000 threshold to your spouse, civil partner, a charity, or a community amateur sports club

-- because this is under the IHT threshold, there is no tax to pay.
+- This is under the IHT threshold, so there is no tax to pay

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.